Apollo 8: Cruise back to Earth and reentry

 Separation from the service module prepared the command module for reentry by exposing the heat shield and shedding unneeded mass.
 The service module would burn up in the atmosphere as planned.
 Six minutes before they hit the top of the atmosphere, the crew saw the Moon rising above the Earth's horizon, just as had been calculated by the trajectory specialists.
 As the module hit the thin outer atmosphere, the crew noticed that it was becoming hazy outside as glowing plasma formed around the spacecraft.
 The spacecraft started slowing down, and the deceleration peaked at 6 g0.
 With the computer controlling the descent by changing the attitude of the spacecraft, Apollo 8 rose briefly like a skipping stone before descending to the ocean.
 At 30000 ft, the drogue parachute deployed, stabilizing the spacecraft, followed at 10000 ft by the three main parachutes.
 The spacecraft splashdown position was officially reported as 8°8′N 165°1′W in the North Pacific Ocean, southwest of Hawaii at 15:51:42 UTC on December 27, 1968.

 When the spacecraft hit the water, the parachutes dragged it over and left it upside down, in what was termed Stable 2 position.
-As they were buffeted by a 10 ft swell, Borman was sick, waiting for the three flotation balloons to right the spacecraft.
+As they were buffeted by a 10 ft swell, Borman vomited, waiting for the three flotation balloons to right the spacecraft.
 About six minutes after splashdown, the command module was righted into a normal apex-up (Stable 1) orientation by its inflatable bag uprighting system.
 The first frogman from aircraft carrier USS Yorktown arrived 43 minutes after splashdown.
 Forty-five minutes later, the crew was safe on the flight deck of the Yorktown.